IT21268076/Pharma/README.md

 3. **Delete Invoice:**
    - Allows users to delete invoices.

+4. **View Items:**
+   - View list of invoices.
+   - Download organized invoice seperately by see PDF button for each invoice.

 ### Navigation

-- Navigation bar without borders for easy navigation between different sections.
+- Navigation bar for easy navigation between different sections.

 ## Backend Setup